Andre-Codes/bereans_blog/_posts/2025-12-11-gods-kingdom-designed-before-creation.md

   “The establishment of this kingdom was determined before, and designed and prepared from, the foundation of the world.”
 </div>

 This truth anchors the believer in the reality that the Kingdom was the <span class="kingdom-gold">original blueprint in the mind of the Creator</span>.
-As Peters notes, the Scriptures reveal that “the Divine purpose relating to the kingdom existed in the mind of the Eternal before the creation of the world” <span class="scripture">(Matthew 25:34, John 17:24, Ephesians 1:4, Hebrews 4:3, 1 Peter 1:20, Revelation 13:8)</span>.
+As Peters notes, the Scriptures reveal that “the Divine purpose relating to the kingdom existed in the mind of the Eternal before the creation of the world” (Matthew 25:34, John 17:24, Ephesians 1:4, Hebrews 4:3, 1 Peter 1:20, Revelation 13:8).

 Here are key insights regarding this eternal design, drawn directly from Peters’ work.